indimail/indimail-virtualdomains/.github/README-indimail.md

 /service/udplogger.3000: up 10036 seconds pid 45150
 ```

 You now have a fully functional mail server with a pre-configured virtual domain indimail.org and a pre-configured virtual user testuser01@indimail.org.
 You can use IMAP/POP3/SMTP to your heart's content.
 If not satisfied, try out the ssl enabled services IMAPS/POP3S/SMTPS or STARTTLS command.
-If still not satisfied, read the man pages in /var/indimail/man/\*.
+If still not satisfied, read the man pages.
 You can stop the container by executing the docker stop command.

 `$ docker stop fd09c7ca75be`